The Board Game Design Course

 Transformers.
 If you grew up in the era of Transformers, then you probably watched the show, owned a whole bunch of the toys, and couldn’t wait to see the movie when it came out in 2007.

-There have been a total of 6 movies in this series now, including Bumblebee in 2018, and it has been estimated that the series has made over $4.8 billion, making it the 13th highest grossing film series of all time.
+There have been a total of 7 movies in this series now, with an 8th movie on the way soon, and it has been estimated that the series has made over $5.2 billion, making it one of the highest grossing film series of all time.
 Not to mention all the merchandising that has come with this since the first movie was released.

 The same thing applies to board games.
 Whether it is an old TV show being turned into a game or a game from your childhood that has been lovingly restored, nostalgia sells.